diogo-p-nunes/ai-newsletter-agent/README.md

 # ai-newsletter-agent
-AI Newsletter Agent that send summarized info on new paper releases on arXiv
+AI Newsletter Agent that sends summarized info on new paper releases on arXiv.
+Based on OpenRouter

 ### Create conda environment and install dependencies